7 Best Long-Term Dividend Stocks to Buy Now

 The company successfully maintained its dividend distributions through the majority of 2020 and only in the last month was forced to make a cut.
 Despite this cut, Dominion Energy is still largely favored by the market in sentiment, scoring well when compared to its 52-week high and showing promise in its short interest ratios.

 ONEOK, Inc. (NYSE:OKE)

-ONEOK’s current $0.86 quarterly dividend is 0.6% above the $0.855 payout from the previous period and more than 11% higher than the $0.77 quarterly payout from the same period last year.
-The new quarterly amount corresponds to a $3.44 annualized distribution and yields 4.88%.
-The company’s current yield is approximately 135% above the 2.07% average yield of the overall Utilities sector.
-Additionally, the current yield is nearly 80% above the 2.74% simple average of the Gas Utilities industry segment and in line with the 4.9% average yield of the segment’s only dividend-paying companies.
-After 15 consecutive annual hikes, the company’s total annual dividend payout amount is 10-fold higher than it was in 2002.
+ONEOK’s current $0.94 quarterly dividend corresponds to a $3.76 annual payout, which is 6.2% higher than the $3.54 annual payout in 2019.
+The new quarterly amount yields an impressive 9.8%.
+After 16 consecutive annual hikes, the company’s total annual dividend payout amount is 10-fold higher than it was in 2002.
 This level of growth corresponds to an average growth rate of more than 14.6% per year.

 7 Best Long-Term Dividend Stocks: #2

 Over the past two decades, the PPL Corporation has enhanced its total annual dividend payout amount 230%.
 That advancement corresponds to an average growth rate of 6.2% per year.
 PPL Corporation’s current quarterly dividend of $0.4125 converts to a $1.65 annualized payout and yields 5.13%, which is 8.2% higher than the PPL’s own 4.74% dividend average over the past five years.